Housing, guns bills priority of new Senate committee chairman

 “We have to be,” Hough said.
 “We are the one committee that, if we make a mistake, it can mean people’s lives.”

-The committee is scheduled to hear a briefing on the racial disparity among the incarcerated in Maryland at 1 p.m.
-Thursday.
-A hearing on “long guns” is scheduled in the House Judiciary Committee on Wednesday at 1 p.m.
+The committee is scheduled to hear a briefing on the racial disparity among the incarcerated in Maryland on Jan.
+16. A hearing on “long guns” was scheduled in the House Judiciary Committee on Wednesday.

 “That should raise eyebrows,” Smith said.
 “And no one is talking about it.”